 Now that you have decided to go ahead with a kosher chocolate offering for the executive or VP in your life (or one that you are trying to impress!), why not take it to the next level and personalize the chocolate bar with a corporate logo?

 We know that the company Totally Chocolate has kosher certified chocolate, plus you have the added option of custom engraving a message or image directly onto the chocolate, as well as the opportunity to personalize the packaging it comes in.

 If you really want to win someone over, the best route is with something personal.

 Here’s a fun anecdote to prove how great a personalized gift is: this author has a name with a “unique” spelling, which meant that there was nothing with their name on it when they were a child.
 Knowing how much this child wanted a personalized anything (literally anything), their parents ordered her a rubber stamp with their name from the local office supplies store.
 To this day, that gift counts among one of the best.

 The takeaway here is that personalized is always best!

 Whether it is the company name or logo, ordering a custom engraved chocolate is sure to win over the hearts and minds of the people receiving it.
-These offerings come in a few different forms — chocolate bars, coins or custom shapes.
+These offerings come in a few different forms — chocolate coins, bars or custom squares.
 Just make sure you look for the kosher certified symbol or talk to customer service to make sure.

 Kosher chocolate in bulk